xiao-netlytical/CyberHuntEnv/README.md

 Users have the capability to investigate various aspects of their environments, including assets, applications, activities, software versions, relationships, dependencies, and logical constraints.

-CyberHuntingEnv seamlessly integrates with generative AI.
+CyberHuntingEnv seamlessly integrates with a LLM model.
 During exploration, users can leverage AI models' extensive knowledge on operating systems, networking, cloud computing, threat intelligence, and MITRE ATT&CK TTPs.

 Through the interactive interface, users can execute and refine their explorations, analyze results, and build aggregated databases.
 This iterative exploration process enables users to gain deeper insights into their environments.